Nobel economists, others urge end to 'war on drugs'

 Citing mass drug-related incarceration in the United States, corruption and violence in developing countries and an HIV epidemic in Russia, the group urged the United Nations to drop its "repressive, one-size-fits-all approach" to tackling drugs.

 The U.N. is due to hold a drug policy summit in 2016.
-Debate on the merits of drugs liberalization is already growing.
+Debate on the merits of drugs liberalisation is already growing.

 "(The U.N.) must now take the lead in advocating a new cooperative international framework based on the fundamental acceptance that different policies will work for different countries and regions," the foreword said.